Leonydis200/ANE-Project-Explorer/README.md

 ## How it Works

-- The dashboard displays live system metrics.
+- The dashboard displays live system metrics from real sources.
 - Users can trigger diagnostics, repair, and improvement from the UI.
 - The system performs self-diagnostics, self-repair, and self-improvement automatically and on demand.
-- All status and results are shown in real-time.
+- All status and results are shown in real-time, with feedback and logs.

 ## Advanced Features

 - Predictive maintenance and health monitoring
 - Optimization history and status
 - Alerts and notifications for critical issues
+- Self-updating and continuous improvement

 ## Architecture

 - **services/**: Data streams, diagnostics, repair, improvement logic
-- **components/**: Dashboards and UI controls
+- **components/**: Dashboards and UI controls for user interaction
 - **hooks/**: Real-time data and status hooks